Schizanthus: Schizanthus pinnatus Ruiz & Pavón

 This is an annual plant of 20 to 50 cm in height, glandulous-pubescent, with pinnatisect leaves 2.5 to 3 cm in length, divided into 6 to 8 pairs in oblong-linear segments, entire or separated.
 The flowers are white, pink or violet, 2 to 3 cm in diameter, arranged in paniculate inflorescences, sometimes dichotomous.
 The fruit is a globular boll of approximately 5 mm length.
 It is native to Chile but the plants are also cultivated as ornamentals.
 It is commonly known as the "small butterfly" ("mariposita") or "small, white butterfly" ("mariposita blanca").
 Some names that are considered synonymous to Schizanthus pinnatus are Schizanthus gayanus Phil.; S. gracilis Clos; S. heterophyllus Phil.; S. humilis Phil.; S. laciniosus Phil.; S. latifolius Phil.; S. lilacinus Kunze; S. tenuifolius Phil. y S. tenuis Phil.

 Schizanthus grahamii Gill.

-This plant grows to a height of 30 to 50 cm, glandulous-pubescent, with pinnatisect leaves up to 8 cm long.
+Known as Poor Man's Orchid, this plant grows to a height of 30 to 50 cm, glandulous-pubescent, with pinnatisect leaves up to 8 cm long.
 The flowers can be violet, pink, orange or white, with the tube approximately 1 cm long and the superior labia greater than 2 cm in length, being longer than the inferior one.
 The fruit is a 1 cm long ellipsoid boll.
 Native to Chile they are also cultivated as ornamentals.
 The plants flowers in summer.